Knorra416/magic_budget_tracker/README.md

 There are two inputs to this file: `-budget_file` and `-card_config`.
-These two arguments are string paths locations to a .csv file where your savings are stored (a column called `Savings` should be in the file and a config for the cards you are building towards.
+These two arguments are string paths locations to a .csv file where your savings are stored (a column called `Savings` should be in the file and a config for the cards you are building towards (an example is provied in the repo under `card_file.json`).

 ### Example Call
 `python magic_budget_tracking.py